ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 - Common Contract: [0xCe24cc06357Ee4960f802D8D44004F2cb84D4d4c](https://goerli.etherscan.io/address/0xCe24cc06357Ee4960f802D8D44004F2cb84D4d4c#code)

-### How it works?
+## How it works?

-#### User Actions
+### User Actions

 - User stakes their eth to a staking contract for which he is minted a liquid staked derivative token, ssvETH.

 - That's it!!
-User can just relax and wait for their ssvETH to compound over time and till then use the same tokens in other DeFi protocols
+User can just relax and wait for their ssvETH to autocompound over time and till then use the same tokens in other DeFi protocols

-#### Protocol
+### Protocol

 - The backend keeps a close eye on stakingpool contract.